Imperial Vienna is world-famous for its Viennese cuisine and Viennese coffee houses.

 If you are an artsy person or an art historian, you will enjoy the atmosphere of the Vienna Cafe Museum.

-At Café Museum in Vienna, Austrian coffee is served according to the Viennese coffee tradition: with a glass of cold tap water, a silver spoon, and sugar cubes wrapped in paper and all served on a silver tray.
+At Café Museum in Vienna, Austrian coffee is served according to the Viennese coffee tradition: with a glass of cold tap water, a silver spoon, and sugar cubes wrapped in paper, all served on a silver tray.

 Cafe Museum Vienna hours: Mon-Sat 8 am-midnight, Sun 10 am-midnight

-Café Landtman in Vienna is another famous Vienna coffee house that has been a popular gathering spot for many industrials and politicians, as well as artists in Vienna.
+Café Landtman in Vienna is another famous Vienna coffee house that has been a popular gathering spot for many industrials, politicians, and artists in Vienna.

-Cafe Landmant is oen of the most classy coffee houses in Vienna.
+Cafe Landmant is one of the most classy coffee houses in Vienna.

 Wooden newspaper holders are a compulsory accessory of a typical coffee house in Vienna.